gogins/csound-extended/Opcodes/clang_orc/README.md

 ## Performance

-The `ClangInvokable::kontrol` method is called once per kperiod during the lifetime of the opcode.
+If the `thread` parameter is 2 or 3, the `ClangInvokable::kontrol` method is called once per kperiod during the lifetime of the opcode.
+Any output values computed by the ClangInvokable are returned in the outputs argument.

 When the Csound instrument that has created the `clang_invoke` opcode is turned off, Csound calls the `ClangInvokable::oteoff` method.
 At that